40 Clever Ways to Repurpose Old Kitchen Items

 Muffin Pan Easter Egg Holder

-I picked up a greenery garland at Walmart and added this cute porcelain birdhouse ornament that I found at the antique store.
-To top it all off I added a wide moss green ribbon to hang it by.
+I picked up a greenery garland at Walmart and added a cute porcelain birdhouse ornament found at the antique store.
+To top it all off, I used wide moss green ribbon to hang it by.

 Vertical feature photo of a muffin tin spring wreath with a porcelain birdhouse ornament hanging in the center.